Skip to navigation Skip to content

 New claim process for Disability Support Pension (DSP) + Read more ...

-Staff may access the entire contents of the completed Job Capacity Assessment (JCA) report and Disability Medical Assessment (DMA) electronically and may view and print the report as required.
+Staff access a copy of the submitted Job Capacity Assessment (JCA) report and Disability Medical Assessment (DMA) via the DSP Claim summary in Process Direct.

 • Inconsistent work capacities (and rationale)